Since its launch in 2015, Google Search Console has changed a lot, giving webmasters more tools and reports to improve their websites.

 The first one is using application programming interfaces, or APIs.
 In fact, this method is only appropriate for users with a technical background making data export quite complicated and time-consuming.

 You can also export data from Google Search Console with the help of the Google Sheets add-on.
 After enabling it, you will get information about rankings, queries, clicks, and more directly into a spreadsheet that can display up to 5000 rows, which is the API’s maximum.

 If you are not a very tech person or don’t have a developer in your team, you can overcome GSC limitations using third-party services.

-At SE Ranking we gather data from SC and present it in a convenient form so that it would be easier for you to perform advanced analysis or visualize the data differently.
+At SE Ranking, we gather data from Google Search Console and present it in a convenient form so that it would be easier for you to perform advanced analysis or visualize the data differently.

-With SE Ranking, you can export up to 10 000 rows in .xls format and an unlimited number of rows in an SCV file.
+With SE Ranking, you can export up to 10 000 rows in .xls format and an unlimited number of rows in a CSV file.
 This way, you will download all the data with just a click and have all the information gathered in one place.

 When Search Console data is updated

 In the top right corner of the GSC, you’ll see the information on the last update.
 When you add your website to Search Console for the first time, it may take about a week to display the data.